 The hardware is typically a track and a wheel mechanism that holds the door and rolls along the track.
 Sometimes a wheel is installed on the bottom of heavy doors to help it along.

-Another of our favorite remodeling and decorating ideas for manufactured homes is open shelving.
+Another of our favorite remodeling and decorating trends for manufactured homes is open shelving.
 Floating shelves in kitchens and baths have been a huge help in our 696 square foot single wide.
 We have tried to use as much vertical wall space as possible, making sure we get the most out of our wall space.

 The one disadvantage to open shelving is dust.
 Our shelves in the bathroom hold our towels and have baskets that we take down daily so dust doesn’t have much of a chance to settle.
 The shelves in the bedroom are a different story but the storage is worth the additional dusting.

-Texture is our last and probably most favorite decorating trends for mobile homes.
-Ceilings and walls don't have to be smooth anymore.
+Texture is our last and probably favorite decorating trend for mobile homes.
+Ceilings and walls don’t have to be smooth anymore.
 A few years ago, the big decor trend was having a red accent wall in your living area.
 The accent wall is still popular but texture has replaced color.
 Shiplap walls are a great way to add texture to a room.

-Hunter's gorgeous 2007 Fleetwood double wide was featured here on MHL last year and she used a little of both of our most favorite remodeling and decorating ideas for manufactured homes.
+Hunter’s gorgeous 2007 Fleetwood double wide was featured here on MHL last year and she used a little of both of our favorite remodeling and decorating ideas for manufactured homes.
 She installed shiplap to a wall in her living room and she used a homemade sliding canvas, similar to a barn door, to cover her television.

 Planks and beadboard work well on both walls and ceilings.
 The contrast between the ceiling, floors, and walls can really make a room stand out.

-These are just a few of our favorite remodeling or decorating ideas for manufactured homes, there are hundreds of great ideas in the 500 articles we've got here on the site.
-Take a look around, you'll see some gorgeous homes and ingenious ideas that can inspire you.
+These are just a few of our favorite remodeling or decorating trends for manufactured homes, there are hundreds of great ideas in the 500 articles we’ve got here on the site.
+Take a look around, you’ll see some gorgeous homes and ingenious ideas that can inspire you.